chris17453/ttygif/README.md

 # ttygif

 A full featured text to gif conversion utility, that just works.
+It's in beta, so expect rough edges.

 ## Why use ttygif?